fjadidi2001/PythonLearning/clean_code.md

 ### 7. **Consistent Indentation and Spacing**
    - Use consistent indentation (4 spaces per indentation level is the Python standard).
    - Properly space expressions to enhance readability.
-   - Example:
-I apologize for any confusion in the previous example regarding consistent indentation and spacing.
-Let’s clarify the concept with clearer examples that emphasize differences in indentation and spacing.

-### Bad Indentation and Spacing Example

 Here's an example that illustrates poor indentation and spacing practices: